 Mean score of companies in the Land Transportation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Transport for London (TfL) reported total carbon emissions of approximately 813,000,000 kg CO2e, with Scope 1 and 2 emissions accounting for about 366,149,000 kg CO2e and Scope 3 emissions at approximately 2,722,000,000 kg CO2e.
+In 2023, Transport for London (TfL) reported total carbon emissions of approximately 813,000,000 kg CO2e, with Scope 1 and 2 emissions accounting for about 366,149,000 kg CO2e and Scope 3 emissions reaching approximately 2,722,000,000 kg CO2e.
 This marks a slight decrease from 2022, where total emissions were about 831,000,000 kg CO2e.
-TfL has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions across its value chain by FY2040.
-Near-term targets include a 90% reduction in absolute Scope 1 and 2 emissions by FY2030 from a FY2022 baseline, alongside a 45% reduction in absolute Scope 3 emissions within the same timeframe.
-Long-term, TfL aims to maintain a minimum of 90% reductions in Scope 1 and 2 emissions from FY2030 through FY2040, and a 90% reduction in Scope 3 emissions by FY2040.
+TfL has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions across its entire value chain by FY2040.
+In the near term, TfL targets a 90% reduction in absolute Scope 1 and 2 emissions by FY2030, using FY2022 as the baseline.
+Additionally, it aims to reduce absolute Scope 3 emissions by 45% within the same timeframe.
+Long-term, TfL plans to maintain at least a 90% reduction in Scope 1 and 2 emissions from FY2030 through FY2040, while also targeting a 90% reduction in Scope 3 emissions by FY2040.
 These commitments align with industry standards and reflect TfL's dedication to addressing climate change and reducing its carbon footprint.

 Access structured emissions data, company-specific emission factors, and source documents